Skip links

 8.1 Description and scope of data processing

 On our website it is possible to contact us via the provided email address.
 In this case, the user’s personal data transmitted with the email will be stored.
+The data will be used exclusively for the processing of the conversation.

 8.2 Purpose of the data processing